IUCN protected area categories: Category VI – protected area with sustainable use of natural resources

-Though human involvement is a large factor in the management of these protected areas, developments are not intended to allow for widescale industrial production.
+Though human involvement is a large factor in the management of these protected areas, developments are not intended to allow for wide scale industrial production.
 The IUCN recommends that a proportion of the land mass remain in its natural condition—a decision to be made on a national level, usually with specificity to each protected area.
 Governance has to be developed to adapt the diverse—and possibly growing—range of interests that arise from the production of sustainable natural resources.

 Category VI may be particularly suitable to vast areas that already have a low level of human occupation or in which local communities and their traditional practices have had little permanent impact on the environmental health of the region.
 This differs from category V in that it is not the result of long-term human interaction that has had a transformative effect on surrounding ecosystems.